 DevOps engineer roles and responsibilities cover the following tasks:

-- Project management.
-The process of project management and the DevOps lifecycle has a lot of points of intersection since both of these processes take place at each of the product development stages.
-Together with a Project Manager, a DevOps engineer makes sure that tech team members are clear on goals, tasks, and deadlines.
+- Delivery management.
+The process of delivery management and the DevOps lifecycle has a lot of points of intersection since both of these processes take place at each of the product development stages.
+DevOps engineer makes sure that tech team members are clear on goals, tasks, and deadlines.

 - IT infrastructure design and improvement.
 DevOps specialists are always reviewing the IT infrastructure design and improvements with the aim of creating more effective collaboration and reducing risks.